 Mick O’Farrell has been a professional graphic designer and photographer for thirty five years.
 Mick has worked in many studios and has had his own design agency since 1990, concentrating mainly on the area of computer games packaging for Nintendo and Sony.
 Mick is also an Ofsted photographer and photographs schools, colleges, universities and training facilities for their official reports and internal library.
 He teaches Graphic Design at Brockwood, as a visiting teacher.

-VISITING ART TEACHER——
+VISITING CHEMISTRY TEACHER——

 Emma Seach graduated from the Royal Drawing School in 2010.
 She then ran classes for them in various venues including Whitechapel Gallery, The V&A Museum, The National Gallery, and Saatchi Gallery.
 She set up and ran Root Drawing, an experimental drawing class for local artists.
 She is now continuing her painting practice on the Turps Studio Programme while teaching at the Art Academy.
 At Brockwood Emma will be supporting students who would like to build a professional portfolio for further study, professional work or for an exam.